AngelHack-APCS/hackhcmc_backend/README.md

+# Bara - hackhcmc 2024 - Backend

+## Link to components

+### Frontend
+You can access our backend server [here](https://github.com/AngelHack-APCS/hackhcmc_frontend)

+### Database
+You can access our database server [here](https://github.com/AngelHack-APCS/hackhcmc_db)

+### AI
+You can access our AI service [here](https://github.com/AngelHack-APCS/hackhcmc_ai)

 ## Presequities
 Before running the application, ensure that you have set up the database.
-Follow the instructions provided [here](https://github.com/AngelHackAPCS/DB) to install and configure the database.
+Follow the instructions provided [here](https://github.com/AngelHack-APCS/hackhcmc_db) to install and configure the database.

 ## How to run with npm